fdovila/GAIA_technical_whitepaper/readme.md

 ### User Input Transformation and Chat Representation

-To represent the input from each user in a group chat setting, we use a tensor transformation function *T*.
+To represent the input from each user in a group chat setting, Iuse a tensor transformation function *T*.
 Specifically, for each user *i*, we transform their input *u*<sub>*i*</sub> into a tensor representation **t**<sub>*i*</sub>: